visgl/deck.gl/docs/api-reference/extensions/data-filter-extension.md

 new DataFilterExtension({filterSize, fp64});
 ```

 * `filterSize` (number) - the size of the filter (number of columns to filter by).
 The data filter can show/hide data based on 1-4 numeric properties of each object.
+Set to `0` to disable numeric filtering.
 Default `1`.
 * `categorySize` (number) - the size of the category filter (number of columns to filter by).
 The category filter can show/hide data based on 1-4 properties of each object.
-Default `1`.
+Set to `0` to disable category filtering.
+Default `0`.
 * `fp64` (boolean) - if `true`, use 64-bit precision instead of 32-bit.
 Default `false`.
 See the "remarks" section below for use cases and limitations.
 * `countItems` (boolean) - if `true`, reports the number of filtered objects with the `onFilteredItemsChange` callback.
 Default `false`.